Sunny-Qin-0314/Coborg-Platform/arduino_ws/readme.md

 Arduino:
 ------
-In "Coborg-Platform/arduino_ws/src/arduino_files" is the main.ino for running the (arduino side) sensors and motors lab.
+In "Coborg-Platform/arduino_ws/src/arduino_files" is the main.ino for the arduino.

 Point your arduino IDE sketch folder to "Coborg-Platform/arduino_ws/src/arduino_files" to be able to compile and upload main.ino.
 This allows it to see the libraries folder which contains the PID and ros_lib libraries.